Get

 10. Introduce Scents

-When you have your cat and your dog in the same home but in different rooms, you need to introduce them to each other’s scent.
-One easy way to do this is to simply move them to different rooms after the other animal has been in there for a while.
+When your cat and dog live in the same home but in different rooms, you need to introduce them to each other’s scent.
+One easy way to do this is to simply move them to different rooms after the other animal has been there for a while.

 This will leave plenty of their scent for the other animal to check out.
-This will get them comfortable and curious about the other animal without recognizing them as a threat.
+It will get them comfortable and curious about the other animal without recognizing them as a threat.

 11. Positive Reinforcement

-When your dog is acting the way it should around the cat, you need to praise them and show them positive reinforcement.
-This will encourage the good behavior you want to see from them and let them know how you expect them to act.
+When your dog behaves properly around the cat, you should praise them.
+This will encourage the good behavior you want to see and show them how you expect them to act.

 woman giving old dog a treat